Suggestions for Purchasing a Marimba

 Another important factor is the quality of the bars.
 There are different types of wood that bars can be made from, the best being high-quality Honduras Rosewood.
 If at all possible, try to purchase an instrument with high-quality Honduras Rosewood bars as it will be worth more in the long run and most likely sound better than an instrument that has bars made of lower-quality wood.

 If you are really under a tight budget, you could alternatively purchase an instrument with synthetic bars.
-These instruments do not sound as good as instruments with wood bars, or at least not as "authentic."
-However, if you plan on treating your instrument roughly (perhaps you are in a hard-touring rock band or are playing in extreme weather conditions?) then maybe a marimba with synthetic bars would be a wise choice.
-Two companies that make instruments with synthetic bars are Ludwig Musser and Yamaha.
+These instruments usually do not sound as good as instruments with wood bars, or at least not as "authentic," but they are getting better over time.
+Furthermore, on a positive note, it's well-known that Honduras Rosewood trees are threatened by their over-use in musical instruments, so instruments with synthetic bars are a good choice if you care about the environment and preserving these trees.
+If you plan on treating your instrument roughly (perhaps you are in a hard-touring rock band or are playing in extreme weather conditions?) then a marimba with synthetic bars would be a wise choice.
+Three companies that make instruments with synthetic bars are Mode Marimba, Ludwig Musser, and Yamaha.
 The one major advantage of synthetic-barred instruments besides being lower in price is that they will stay in tune much longer than marimbas with wood bars.

 If you are considering purchase a used instrument, it is crucial to inspect the instrument first or at least get an appraisal from a well-respected percussionist who knows what to look for.
 Some details to check out when considering purchasing a used instrument are:

-Frame: is the frame sturdy?
+- Frame: is the frame sturdy?
 Make sure the frame is in good condition, nothing is cracked or broken and all of the parts are included.
 Also make sure that when you play on the instrument it does not rattle.
 If it rattles a little when you play on it before you buy it, chances are that it will rattle at least as much if not more when you take it home.
-This may seem like a minor inconvenience, but it will surely annoy you to no end very quickly!
-However, the good news is that there are people like Brian Stotz of Repaircussion who specialize in repairing percussion instruments, and even reenforcing the frames so they are much more sturdy than they were when they were originally built.
+This may seem like a minor inconvenience, but it will surely annoy you to no end very quickly, especially if you are trying to record with your instrument!
+However, the good news is that there are companies like CA Percussion Repair that specialise in repairing percussion instruments, and even reenforcing the frames so they are much more sturdy than they were when they were originally built.

 3. What type of literature will you be playing?